TriTechX/CoreBench/README.md

 - Improved readability of test select menu.
 - Renamed "info.txt" to "corebenchinfo.txt" as the name was too generic, and removal of this file could cause issues if the file is for other applications.
 - Added all test results to full CPU performance test results screen.

+#### Version 1.0.3
+- Added checks for administrator/root permissions on startup